wbsg-uni-mannheim/PyDI/docs/wiki/Normalization.md

 ## Normalization Specification

 The `NormalizationSpec` defines how columns should be normalized.
-Create a spec manually or generate one from a profile.
+You can create a spec manually or generate a spec from a profile if you want to translate heterogenious data into this target profile.

 ### Manual Specification